ksu-cc-410-fall2021/final-project-MUM2001/README.md

         LEFT HANDER: With the weapon held in the left hand attacks can more easily sneak past an opponents shield.
             MODIFIERS: (Hit Chance + 10)

-        STOCKY: Being built tough is helpful but being this large means a giant target not to mention making precise, careful difficult.
+        STOCKY: Being built tough is helpful, but being this large means a giant target.
             MODIFIERS: (HEALTH +10) (Defense -10)

         TALL: Long arms and legs make it easier to safely land hits on an opponent and quicker to move away from danger.